nihonjinrxs/loyno-faculty-site/teaching/cosc-a319/2023f/syllabus.md

       isbn: 978-0-12-811027-0
       textbook_message: |
         **You DO need to obtain a copy of this book, at least for the semester.**
         The Monroe Library has been able to provide a digital copy of the book.
-You should be able to access that [via our Elsevier ScienceDirect link](http://ezproxy.loyno.edu/login?url=https://www.sciencedirect.com/science/book/9780128110270).
+You should be able to access that [via the library catalog](https://lalo.ent.sirsi.net/client/en_US/loyola/search/detailnonmodal/ent:$002f$002fSD_LOYNO$002f0$002fSD_LOYNO:1051354/one).
 If you have trouble, you can contact the library staff for help.

         This book is also available for sale online for between $70 and $90, and is a fantastic reference for this content for the future.
       isbn_url: https://isbnsearch.org/isbn/9780128110270